QuantiModo/quantimodo-sdk-javascript/docs/AuthenticationApi.md

 var scope = "scope_example"; // String | Scopes include basic, readmeasurements, and writemeasurements.
 The `basic` scope allows you to read user info (displayName, email, etc).
 The `readmeasurements` scope allows one to read a user's data.
 The `writemeasurements` scope allows you to write user data.
 Separate multiple scopes by a space.

 var opts = {
-  'clientId': "clientId_example", // String | Example: oauth_test_client
+  'clientId': "clientId_example" // String | Example: oauth_test_client
   'redirectUri': "redirectUri_example", // String | The redirect URI is the URL within your client application that will receive the OAuth2 credentials.
   'state': "state_example" // String | An opaque string that is round-tripped in the protocol; that is to say, it is returned as a URI parameter in the Basic flow, and in the URI
 };